DrafaKiller/EventEmitter-dart/README.md

 listener.cancel();
 ```

-Specific properties can be set on the listener to change its behavior.
+Properties can be set on the listener to change its behavior:
 - `once`: If set to `true`, the listener will be removed after the first call.
 - `protected`: If set to `true`, the listener will not be removed when calling `events.off()`.

-Add callbacks to a listener.
+Add callbacks to the listener:
 - `onAdd`: Called when the listener is added to the event emitter.
 - `onRemove`: Called when the listener is removed from the event emitter.
+- `onCall`: Called when the listener is called.
 - `onCancel`: Called when the listener is canceled.

 ```dart